14 Top-Rated Beaches in the South of France

 The South of France has a reputation for glamorous private beaches frequented by celebrities and beautiful people.
 Justifying this image of prestige, many beaches in the South of France feature exclusive beach clubs with pampering cabana service and sophisticated gourmet restaurants overlooking the waves.

-However, the South of France includes a wide variety of beaches, including many excellent public beaches.
+However, the South of France includes a wide variety of beaches, including some excellent public beaches.
 The natural scenery is spectacular, both along the Mediterranean Sea (on the Côte d'Azur and the Languedoc-Roussillon coastline) and on the Atlantic Coast of France's Basque Country.

 The fashionable seaside resort of Biarritz is the most upscale of the Atlantic Coast beaches.
 Saint-Tropez, Cannes, and Nice are famous French Riviera beaches known for glitzy beach clubs and a see-and-be-seen ambience.

 The beaches of Antibes are prized for their expansive sandy shorelines, while the Île de Porquerolles and the Plage de l'Espiguette delight visitors with sublime landscapes and their wild, unspoiled coastline.

 For summer beach vacations and seaside day trips anytime of year, the South of France offers endless treasures along its coastline.
 Discover the most desirable places to relax by the sea with our list of the best beaches in the South of France.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.